 - Cyber Liability Insurance

 - The list goes on!

-Be sure to speak with a professional—like us at Competitive Edge—to learn what you need to protect your business.
+Insurance requirements vary on a state-by-state basis as well as an industry basis.
+Be sure to speak with a professional—like our team at Competitive Edge—to learn what you need to protect your business.
 Read on if you’d like to hear about four types of insurance coverage for your business.

 Considering carriers, what kind of planning ahead can you do as an employer?
 Do you want to partner with a carrier that is going to help you year-round to make you more risk-tolerant?